Phillies fire Girardi in wake of another lackluster season - NewsBreak

 Few Philly sports fans are steadfast in that belief.

 With good reason.
-The Phillies lost 12 of 17 games heading into the opener of Friday’s three-game series against the Angels.
-Kyle Schwarber and Bryce Harper homered twice and Zach Eflin pitched eight shutout innings in Thomson’s debut.
+The Phillies have lost 12 of 17 games heading into the opener of Friday’s three-game series against the Los Angeles Angels.

 “There's blame on us, as well,” Harper said.
 “There's not just blame on Joe.
 We haven't played to the best of our ability.
 We haven't done the things to be the team we should be.”